 Nylon tool belts are heavy duty as well and can be lighter than leather belts.
 They may never wear in as well as leather and won’t last as long either, but the prices are always much cheaper.
 Nylon is the solution if you are doing tough work but are on a budget for your tool belt.

-Canvas is probably the least used out of these materials and I don’t have a lot of experience with it.
-It does seem like it would be lighter duty but is clearly the lightest out of these three, as well as cheapest.
-It would be a great solution for workers who don’t need many tools or fasteners.
+Canvas is probably the least used out of these materials.
+It is lighter duty and is clearly the lightest out of these three, as well as cheapest.
+It would be an okay solution for workers who don’t need many tools or fasteners.

 Though we already mentioned which belt is the heaviest and which is the lightest, it is worth pointing out again that it is a very important factor to look at.
 A pound or two of difference can make a significant difference when you’re on your feet wearing a belt for 10 hours a day, 5 days a week, all year long.
 Weight can be especially important to older workers or those with back problems.
 Suspenders can really help distribute weight better as well, but it’s still weight you are carrying.